Are you at least 21 years of age or hold a valid medical marijuana card?

 Cannabis Type

 There are three main types of cannabis flower: indica, sativa, and hybrid.
-For those of you that are unfamiliar, these types, sometimes called a lineage, are more than fancy labels to describe the flavor.
+For those of you who are unfamiliar, these types, sometimes called a lineage, are more than fancy labels to describe the flavor.
 The condensed explanation is that indica strains are more calming, while sativa strains are more stimulating and energizing.

 Obviously, these are completely different effects, so when you’re reading a cannabis label, ask yourself, “Do I want to relax or increase my focus?”
 Beyond indica and sativa is the hybrid flower, which is a combination of the two.
 Depending on which is more dominant in your hybrid strain, you may find that more energizing or more calming.
 If you’re unsure about which is best for you, be sure to learn more about indica, sativa, and hybrid weed effects.